matter-labs/zksync/docs/upgrade_mechanism.md

 /// @param newTargets New managed contracts targets (if element of this array is equal to zero address it means that appropriate upgradeable contract wouldn't be upgraded this time) function startUpgrade(address[] calldata newTargets) external
 ```
-Sense of this phase - is to give all users of the rollup contract a chanse to make a decision about stop using gatekeeper's contracts.
-The transition to the next phase can be done after at least upgradeNoticePeriod seconds from start of this phase. upgradeNoticePeriod is a value which defines from some "`mainContract`":
+Sense of this phase - give all users of the rollup contract an opportunity to withdraw funds to the ethereum network before updating the target.
+The transition to the next phase can be done after at least upgradeNoticePeriod seconds from the start of this phase. upgradeNoticePeriod is a value which defines from some "`mainContract`":
 ```sol
 /// @notice Contract which defines notice period duration and allows finish upgrade during preparation of it UpgradeableMaster public mainContract;